michodgs25/Sprint/README.md

 * *The title of the activity is very important as this helps locate the particular activity in database when user types in search bar on explore card or explore page.*

-* *The description of the activity is purely optional, this allows the user to talk about the experience of doing this activity.*
+* *The description of the activity, allows the user to talk about the experience of doing this activity.*

-* *The create page feature provides a activity difficulty slider, which the user can choose between: easy, light, moderate, hard and very hard*
+* *The create page feature provides a activity difficulty select box, which the user can choose between: easy, light, moderate, hard and very hard*

 * *The create page has a social media footer in which user can share activity.*